awni/awni.github.io/about.md

 I am currently a Distinguished Scientist at Zoom AI.
 Before that I was a Research Scientist at Facebook AI Research.
 You can find more information at my [academic webpage](https://awnihannun.com/).

+Any feedback, typos, or comments about the posts in this blog are welcome.
+Please create an [issue](https://github.com/awni/awni.github.io/issues/new) in the [GitHub repository](https://github.com/awni/awni.github.io) for this blog.